Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 For example, UTI’s Ignite program is designed to give students a sample of what it’s like to attend UTI.
 Ignite students train in the same facilities as our full-time students

 and use the same tools and technology — at no cost.
 Over the course of the 3-week program, students have the chance to train in automotive, motorcycle or collision repair technologies.
-Upon successful completion of the program, students can
+Upon successful completion of the program, students interested in becoming an auto tech can

 receive credit toward their education if they choose to attend UTI after high school.